Saturday, October 2, 2021 · 16 min read

-At any Formula Student racing event, the cars go through thorough checks to ensure overall safety - mechanical condition, tilting, and braking capacity, and noise tests.
+At any Formula Student racing event, the cars go through thorough checks to ensure overall safety - mechanical condition, tilting, braking capacity, and noise tests.
 In Novi Marof, Croatia at the last race of this season the team from Dewesoft performed the exhaust noise testing and calculated the vehicle RPMs based on the sound measurements.

 Rimac FS Alpe Adria is an annual Formula Student racing event held in Northern Croatia.
 Formula Student competitions are held every year in more countries and on some of the most iconic race tracks in the world like Silverstone, Hockenheimring, Red Bull Ring, and Circuit de Barcelona - Catalunya.
 From 26th till 29th of August it all took place on the karting race track St. Rauš in Novi Marof near the city of Varaždin.